pydicom/pynetdicom/docs/apps/movescu.rst

 The ``movescu`` application implements a *Service Class User* (SCU) for the :dcm:`Query/Retrieve Service Class<part04/chapter_C.html>`.
-It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and, once an Association is established, requests the SCP search its stored SOP Instances for matches to a query and then transfer them to the the move destination Storage SCP.
+It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and once established, sends a query to be matched against the SCP's managed SOP Instances.
+The SCP then responds by sending a copy of the matching SOP Instances to the Store SCP specified using the Move AE title.

 The following example shows what happens when it is succesfully run on an SCP at IP 127.0.0.1 and listen port 11112 that supports the *QR Move